radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Certificates also require the use of certification authorities (CAs), and chains of certificates.
 RADIUS implementations using TLS therefore have to track not just a small shared secret, but also potentially many large certificates.
 The use of TLS-PSK can therefore provide a simpler upgrade path for implementations to transition from RADIUS shared secrets to TLS.

+In terms of ongoing maintenance, it is generally simpler to maintain servers than clients.
+For one, there are many fewer servers than clients.
+Servers are also typically less resource constrained, and often run on general-purpose operating systems, where maintenance can be automated using widely-available tools.

+In contrast, clients are often numerous, resource constrained, and are more likely to be closed or proprietary systems with limited interfaces.
+As a result, it can be difficult to update these clients when a root CA expires.
+The use of TLS-PSK in such an environment may therefore offer management efficiencies.

 # General Discussion of PSKs and PSK Identities

 Before we define any RADIUS-specific use of PSKs, we must first review the current standards for PSKs, and give general advice on PSKs and PSK identities.